 Gay, Lesbian, and Straight Education Network

 The Gay, Lesbian, and Straight Education Network (GLSEN) strives to ensure that each member of every school community is valued and respected, regardless of sexual orientation.
-We welcome as members any and all individuals, regardless of sexual orientation, gender identity/expression, or occupation, who are committed to seeing this philosophy realized in K-12 schools.
+We welcome as members all individuals, regardless of sexual orientation, gender identity/expression, or occupation, who are committed to seeing this philosophy realized in K-12 schools.

 AVEN